apache/openserverless/README.md

 **NOTE** we are still in the process of migrating from [Nuvolaris](https://github.com/nuvolaris/nuvlaris) to Apache OpenServerless - check https://github.com/apache/openserverless/issues/2 for the status.

-## Development Enviroment Overview
+## Development Environment Overview

 Apache OpenServerless is a complex project with lots of dependencies.
 It also needs a Kubernetes cluster to be executed, tested and developed on.

-You may setup the environment by yourself but it can take a lot of time so we prepared a procedure to setup quickly a ready-to-use development environment which runs the same on Windows, Linux and Mac.
+You may setup the environment by yourself, but it can take a lot of time so we prepared a procedure to setup quickly a ready-to-use development environment which runs the same on Windows, Linux and Mac.

-Our development environment  use a virtual machine based on Ubuntu 24.04.
+Our development environment uses a virtual machine based on Ubuntu 24.04.
 The virtual environemnt is initialized with a [cloud-init](https://cloud-init.io/) script we provide.

 The script installs [k3s](https://k3s.io/) as Kubernetes engine and [nix](https://nixos.org/download/#download-nix) to setup development environments.
 The project includes multiple subprojects, each one with a different set of dependencies so we use [direnv](https://direnv.net/) to automatically activate the right tools when you open a terminal.